HorvathLab/NGS/ReadCounts/docs/Filtering.md

 system that can be tailored as needed to ensure reliable allele counts.

-The available read-filtering strategies are defined in the file "filter.ini" in the ReadCounts distribution.
-New or modified read-filtering strategies can be created, using the same format in a filter.ini in the current working directory.
+The available read-filtering strategies are defined in the file `filter.ini` in the ReadCounts distribution.
+New or modified read-filtering strategies can be created, using the same format in a `filter.ini` file in the current working directory.
 Named filtering strategies in the current working directory override those with the same name in the ReadCounts distribution.